 Do you Need Some Help With Classroom Management?

 Do you teach kids, but are struggling with managing your classes.
 It can be a little bit difficult when you’re first getting started out.
 There are 10, 20, or even 30 kids who all want to do their own thing in your classroom!
+This is often the situation in public schools in South Korea.
+Even if you have a co-teacher, you’d do well to bone up a bit on the classroom management skills so you’re not totally reliant on that person.

 Don’t worry, help is here!
 ESL Classroom Management Tips and Tricks is the book you need if you teach elementary school kids.
 Regain some control, implement some rules and make your classes as effective as possible.